-- To help solve global water problems and shape future innovation for the water sector through world-class, multi-disciplinary research and its application
+- Help solve global water problems and shape future innovation for the water sector through world-class, multi-disciplinary research and its application

-- To provide excellence in water education, capacity building and sharing of water knowledge, technologies and expertise
+- Provide excellence in water education, capacity building and sharing of water knowledge, technologies and expertise

-- To be seen as a collaborator of choice with government, industry, NGOs, communities and other research organisations in achieving an enduring global impact
+- Collaborate with government, industry, NGOs, communities and other research organisations in achieving an enduring global impact

-- To improve the lives of disadvantaged and marginalised communities, including Indigenous peoples, through exchanging water knowledge and promoting equality, diversity, open debate and economic progress
+- Improve the lives of disadvantaged and marginalised communities, including Indigenous peoples, through exchanging water knowledge and promoting equality, diversity, open debate and economic progress

-- To connect research to water policy development and on-ground management
+- Connect research to water policy development and on-ground management

-- To respond to major public issues, industry requirements and community needs
+- Respond to major public issues, industry requirements and community needs

-- To educate, mentor and give voice to young and early career water professionals
+- Educate, mentor and give voice to young and early career water professionals

-- To be a constant source of new ideas, innovations and technologies and to stimulate positive change through thought leadership
+- Develop new ideas, innovations and technologies and stimulate positive change through thought leadership

-- To marshal all the water-related research and education capabilities across UNSW into a coherent offering to the local, national and global water market
+- Marshall all the water-related research and education capabilities across UNSW into a coherent offering to the local, national and global water market